neuefische/wd-flipped-classroom-curriculum/sessions/js-basics/README.md

 ### QuerySelector

 - Explain that we can manipulate the DOM with the help of JavaScript, e.g. change the CSS classes of HTML elements.
 - Note that we want to change the styling of the `main` element.
 - Show that we need to select the respective HTML element:
-  - in the `index.js`, create a variable like `mainElement`;
+  - In the `index.js`, create a variable like `mainElement`.
-  - we use the `document` interface provided by the browser;
+  - We use the `document` interface provided by the browser.
-  - the `querySelector` method takes a string as argument and returns **the first HTML element** which matches the search query
+  - The `querySelector` method takes a string as argument and returns **the first HTML element** which matches the search query.
-  - note that we could search for any string (like `.querySelector("main")` or `.querySelector("body")`), but we want to be as specific as possible to avoid errors;
+  - Note that we could search for any string (like `.querySelector("main")` or `.querySelector("body")`), but we want to be as specific as possible to avoid errors.
-  - this is why we've agreed upon the `data-js` attribute for our course.
+  - This is why we've agreed upon the `data-js` attribute for our course.
 - Log the element to the console and show the students what kind of object it is, which properties it has, e.g. `classList`.

 ```html
 <body>